light-worx/filament-settings/README.md

-Add FilamentSettingsPlugin::make() to your AdminServiceProvider
+Add FilamentSettingsPlugin::make() to your AdminPanelProvider